 For more information regarding the availability of our services, please contact us.

 For the Patient

-The Nuclear Medicine Exam – Viewing Both Function and Structure
+The Nuclear Medicine/PET Imaging Exam – Viewing Both Function and Structure

 This imaging technique uses trace amounts of radioactive materials that are detected by a special gamma camera to produce images.
 These materials, which are administered to patients either orally or intravenously, expose patients to minimal radiation.
 The benefits of nuclear imaging are substantial, providing a non-invasive and painless test that can detect problems at the molecular level.

 Myocardial Perfusion Scan – Examines coronary blood flow to the heart muscle